warenlg/pydata-warsaw-2017/README.md

-# Source code abstracts classification using CNN
+# Source code modelling with LSTM.

-Source code of the presentation for \#REWORKMI @ Berlin, 2016.
+Source code of the presentation for \#REWORKMI @ London, 2016.